Berylth/NSCOM1_MCO1/README.md

 1) Download Tftpd64 and the java program in com/tftp/Client.java.
 2) Enable TFTP service in the setting of Tftpd64.
 3) Choose a base directory in the Tftpd64 to store the folders.
+4) Compile the java program using the command: `javac Client.java`
-4) Run the java program using the command:
+5) Run the java program using the command:
 `java Client`

 ## Members